jenkinsci/yet-another-build-visualizer-plugin/README.md

   screenshot above, the build currently visited is highlighted using a thick dashed border.

-* Since the full chain is always shown, the plugin provides easy and fast navigation between all executed builds in the pipeline.
+* Since the full chain is shown, the plugin provides easy and fast navigation between all executed builds in the pipeline.

 * Sports nice and modern interface.

 * It is compatible with all build types in Jenkins and all known mechanisms of triggering downstream builds.

-* Switches to enable displaying of build history and build time information.
+* Switches to enable displaying of build history, build time information, and to show/hide upstream builds.

 * Provides visualization without adding actions or tagging builds in Jenkins with additional meta-data, hence it is totally non-destructive and safe for